Quanta cura: John Henry Newman

 'Liberty of conscience and worship, is the inherent right of all men.
 2. It ought to be proclaimed in every rightly constituted society.
 3. It is a right to all sorts of liberty (omnimodam libertatem) such, that it ought not to be restrained by any authority, ecclesiastical or civil, as far as public speaking, printing, or any other public manifestation of opinions is concerned.'

 Now, is there any government on earth that could stand the strain of such a doctrine as this?
 It starts by taking for granted that there are certain Rights of man; Mr. Gladstone so considers, I believe; but other deep thinkers of the day are quite of another opinion; {274} however, if the doctrine of the proposition is true, then the right of conscience, of which it speaks, being inherent in man, is of universal force—that is, all over the world—also, says the proposition, it is a right which must be recognised by all rightly constituted governments.
 Lastly, what is the right of conscience thus inherent in our nature, thus necessary for all states?
 The proposition tells us.
 It is the liberty of every one to give public utterance, in every possible shape, by every possible channel, without any let or hindrance from God or man, to all his notions whatsoever [Note 2].

 Which of the two in this matter is peremptory and sweeping in his utterance, the author of this thesis himself, or the Pope who has condemned what the other has uttered?
 Which of the two is it who would force upon the world a universal?
 All that the Pope has done is to deny a universal, and what a universal! a universal liberty to all men to say out whatever doctrines they may hold by preaching, or by the press, uncurbed by church or civil power.
 Does not this bear out what I said in the foregoing section of the sense in which Pope Gregory denied a "liberty of conscience"?
 It is a liberty of self-will.
-What if a man's conscience embraces the duty of regicide? or infanticide? or free love?
-You may say that in England the good sense of the nation would stifle and extinguish such atrocities.
-True, but the proposition says that it is the very right of every one, by nature, in {275} every well constituted society.
-If so, why have we gagged the Press in Ireland on the ground of its being seditious?
-Why is not India brought within the British constitution?
-It seems a light epithet for the Pope to use, when he calls such a doctrine of conscience deliramentum: of all conceivable absurdities it is the wildest and most stupid.
-Has Mr. Gladstone really no better complaint to make against the Pope's condemnations than this?"
+What if a man's conscience embraces the duty of regicide? or infanticide? or free love?"